apache/ignite/modules/ducktests/tests/ducktests_remote/docs/commands.md

 9. **Ensure the venv**: create `<state_root>/venv` when missing, and install `docker/requirements.txt` into it when `import ducktape` fails.
 This is where `pip.*` applies.
 Runs after the sync because the requirements file comes from the synced tree.
+   A missing requirements file is reported as such, separately from an unreachable index.
 10. **`--install-sources`** (opt-in): `pip install -e <work_dir>/modules/ducktests/tests`, with the same `pip.*` flags.
 11. **Write the artifacts**: `cluster.json`, `globals.json` (`0600`), `parameters.json`